MostafaSaghafi/MostafaSaghafi.github.io/README.md

 -	Organizer of three successful workshops about professional article writing and journal refereeing.

--	The founder and manager of the Independent International Group of **EnvML Research Hub** (Counseling and supporting students with scientific and research subjects).
+-	The founder and manager of the Independent International Group of **Environment Machine Learning Research Hub** ( EnvML: Counseling and supporting students with scientific and research subjects).

 ## Skills and Interests

 ### _Languages_

+-	Academic English: Professional working proficiency

 - Farsi: Native
--	Academic English: Professional working proficiency

 ### _Computer Skills_